Tenant Complaint Board (Beboerklagenævnet)

 The Tenant Complaint Board is an impartial authority.
 Hence, the board is not in a position to offer either party actual help or guidance.

 The Tenant Complaint Board solely provides guidance about:

 - the type of cases you can bring before the board

 - practical matters concerning the board’s case procedures

 - information about concrete legislation

-If you need additional help and guidance, you can contact a lawyer, a residents’ organisation, or a housing association organisation.
+If you need additional help and guidance, you can contact a lawyer, a residents’ organization, or a housing association organization.